Workflow for OP PSD2 Confirmation of Funds API

 All API calls described here are made using mutually authenticated TLS.

-NOTE: Calling PSD2 APIs with Postman is not supported at this time.
+Please note that calling PSD2 APIs with Postman is currently not supported.

 References